Chance in a Million: Plot

-Tom has a tendency to get into trouble as a result of unlikely coincidences.
-This leads to Tom being arrested for crimes he did not commit – which happens so often that police Sergeant Gough eventually gives orders for Tom not to be arrested, no matter how suspicious the circumstances.
-Tom accepts the unintentional incidents which continuously occur in his life with great stoicism.

-Tom has an amusing ability to drink an entire pint of lager in one gulp whilst in the middle of speaking a sentence.
-(According to Callow in a DVD commentary, a trick glass containing a fraction of a pint was actually used.)

-Tom's style of speaking is a key component of his comic nature.
-He speaks only in short staccato sentences similar to a telegram: "Can’t talk Alison.
+Tom's character is somewhat bombastic and old-fashioned, a deliberate callback to similar middle/upper-class characters in UK fiction of the Victorian/Edwardian periods.
+His style of speaking is a key component of his comic nature.
+He speaks only in short staccato sentences similar to a telegram, devoid of personal pronouns and conjunctions: "Can’t talk Alison.
 Car being towed.
 Problem with lawn furniture."
+However, in other ways his character is surprisingly modern: He has an amusing ability to drink an entire pint of lager in one gulp whilst in the middle of speaking a sentence, for example.
+(According to Callow in a DVD commentary, a trick glass containing a fraction of a pint was actually used.)

+Because of Tom's tendency to get into trouble as a result of unlikely coincidences, his back story features him being arrested for crimes he did not commit – which happens so often that police Sergeant Gough gives orders for Tom not to be arrested, no matter how suspicious the circumstances.

+Unlike Alison, Tom does not work.
+Instead, he is of independent means, his income provided by six Premium Bonds that frequently win, which he ascribes to the same coincidences that otherwise plague him.

-He also has a fascination with Surrey and England cricketer Alec Bedser, and a cricket bat, which has been autographed by the cricketer, is one of Tom's most treasured possessions.
+Tom's interest is cricket, and he has a fascination with Surrey and England cricketer Alec Bedser, and a cricket bat, which has been autographed by the cricketer, is one of Tom's most treasured possessions.
 (Or at least was, before it was chewed up by next door's alsatian.)
 And in the penultimate episode, Alison presents her husband-to-be with a book containing a signed dedication by Bedser, to Tom's great delight.

+The show frequently and somewhat gratuitously features women in nothing but their underwear (including Blethyn, who at various times appears in underwear, a negligee, and a basque).
+As such, it's reminiscent of the concurrent Benny Hill TV shows, or even the Carry On series.

+Theme

+The title tune for the show is a version of Taking a Chance on Love.